 |Jadu PayBridge order (if order contains only one item)||No||Yes|

 Creating a policy

-To create a policy, drag the form status that you wish the policy to apply to from the left hand-side of the interface, and drop it into the table on the right hand-side.
-This will open up a form, asking for a time period that data will be cleared after, submissions types to be considered, and allowing more statuses to be added.
-Read the information about how the policy will work, tick the confirmation box and click Add Policy.
+To create a policy, click the Create Policy button.
+This will open up a form, asking for a time period that data will be cleared after, submissions types to be considered, the status of the submission and what data to remove.
+Read the information about how the policy will work, tick the confirmation box and click Save.
 The policy will now show in the table, and more polices can be added in the same way.
 Alternatively, incorrect policies can be edited or removed by using the icons at the end of the row.

 Adding a policy

 - It is not possible to create a user data policy that runs after a reporting data policy, and clears down forms of the same status and submission type.
 This is because the user data policy would never run - if the entire submission is removed there is no user data left.